DomnicAmalan/health-v1/cli/packages/apps/rustyvault-ui/README.md

-# RustyVault UI
+# Lazarus Life Vault

-A professional web UI for RustyVault, built using the shared component library from health-v1 monorepo.
+A professional web UI for Lazarus Life Vault, built using the shared component library from Lazarus Life monorepo.

 ## Features